gsmainclusivetechlab/compliance-docs/docs/testcases/tclist.md

 case.
 It is also possible that there are several happy paths, addressing different business rules that result in different expected outcomes.

-All test cases currently available on the Interoperability Test Platform are listed below.
+All test cases currently available on the Mobile Money API Compliance Platform are listed below.
 As new test cases are created, the documentation, and therefore the list, will be updated.
 The list of test cases is split according to use cases and contains the following attributes: